gt-health/AutomatedCQLGeneration/README.md

 * Writes the final CQL script to a file of the same name The guide will first give a basic overview of json as a structure, then the supported JSON definitions.

+# Running the Automated CQL Generation tool
+The tool can be run via a simple command line interface (CLI).
+To ensure that it can be run, Python 3.x needs to be installed on your computer.

+1. In Terminal/Command Prompt, navigate to the directory where this repo has been placed
+2. Run the command ```pip install -r requirements.txt``` to install the required packages for this tool
+3. Run ```python3 automated_cql_generation.py --input --output``` where --input is the optional flag for naming the location of an input JSON (default is input_json.json in the current directory) and --output is the optional flag for naming the output CQL file (default is the name of the input file in a subdirectory named cql).
+You can run ```python3 automated_cql_generation.py -h``` at any time to see the descriptions for each of the optional parameters again

 # JSON Overview
 ## External Tutorials
 If you would rather learn JSON through a video tutorial, we recommend this overview [on youtube](https://www.youtube.com/watch?v=GpOO5iKzOmY).
 If you prefer a more visual approach, you can refer to [the beginner's book here](https://beginnersbook.com/2015/04/json-tutorial/).